“Anxiety And Massage Therapy”

-Nowadays, we are dealing with lots of fear, anger, or anxiety, such as climate change, natural disasters, religious conflicts, money, family relationship, health, work, and more.
+Nowadays, we are dealing with lots of fears, angers, or worries, such as natural disasters, religious conflicts, racism, money, relationship, health, and more.
 Anxiety disorder is generally diagnosed when a person reports being preoccupied with worry on more days than not.
 Some other symptoms include: feeling restless, being easily fatigued, difficulty concentrating, irritability, muscle tension, and insomnia.

 massage therapy for anxiety

 The Mayo clinic reports a 60-minute massage therapy can lower cortisol level by up to 30% after just one session.
 A study published in the journal

 "Depression and Anxiety" found participants who received regular massage therapy for 12 weeks had a 50% reduction in anxiety symptoms.
 And the benefits were not short-lived either.
 Experts recommend going in with an open mind and not talking or thinking about any source of worry during the massage.

 One most important tip to treat anxiety is to find a massage therapist whom you can trust.
 You need to be in a place where you feel safe.
 One who has been trained the massage therapy for people with trauma, depression, and grief is ideal.
 You are always welcome to request your massage therapist how you want the massage session would be like.

 specifying the areas that you want to be spent time on

 preference of starting a massage from facing-up or facing down